mdn/content/files/en-us/web/html/element/input/week/index.md

 ## Value

 A string representing the value of the week/year entered into the input.
-The format of the date and time value used by this input type is described in [HTML date and time formats, Week strings](/en-US/docs/Web/HTML/Date_and_time_formats#week_strings).
+The format of the date and time value used by this input type is described in the [Week strings](/en-US/docs/Web/HTML/Date_and_time_formats#week_strings) section.

 You can set a default value for the input by including a value inside the {{htmlattrxref("value", "input")}} attribute, like so: